Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 ## Contact

-<p>If you would like to discuss a bioinformatics project, please submit an inquiry on the
+<p>If you would like to discuss a bioinformatics project, please submit an inquiry on the page
-<a href="https://sc-bioinformatics-consulting.netlify.app/" target="_blank">"Let's Get Started" page</a>.
+<a href="https://sc-bioinformatics-consulting.netlify.app/" target="_blank">"Let's Get Started"</a>.
 </p>